-- By ...
-(OP : please insert date = 4 years after entry into force of the Directive), Member States shall, in accordance with paragraph 2, draw up a register of contaminated sites and potentially contaminated sites as established according to this Chapter. - 2.
+- 1. By ...
+(OP: please insert date = 4 years after entry into force of the Directive), Member States shall, in accordance with paragraph 2, draw up a register of contaminated sites and potentially contaminated sites as established according to this Chapter. - 2.
 The register shall contain the information set out in Annex VII, except the information the disclosure of which would adversely affect public security or national defence. - 3.
-Member States shall manage or supervise the register and ensure that it is [...] regularly [...] reviewed and up [...] dated. - 4.
-Member States shall make public the register and information referred to in paragraphs 1 and 2, in accordance with Article 19.
-Disclosure of any information may be refused or restricted by the competent authority where the conditions laid down in Article 4 of Directive 2003/4/EC of the European Parliament and of the Council63 are fulfilled.
+Member States shall manage or supervise the register and ensure that it is regularly reviewed and updated.

+4. Member States shall make public, free of charge, the register and information referred to in paragraphs 1 and 2.
+Disclosure of any information may be refused or restricted by the competent authority where the conditions laid down in Article 4 of Directive 2003/4/EC of the European Parliament and of the Council56 are fulfilled.